-TRP III: Launched in February 2017 to enrollees residing in and outside of the NYC area, including English (approximately 15,000), Spanish, Mandarin and Cantonese (together about 500) language speakers.
+► TRP III: Launched in February 2017 to enrollees residing in and outside of the NYC area, including English (approximately 15,000), Spanish, Mandarin and

+Cantonese (together about 500) language speakers.
 The outreach sample was drawn from responder and survivor enrollees who reported no prior access to the WTCHP on their Wave 4 survey.
 Survivors also needed to report at least one of the following symptoms (uncontrolled asthma, COPD, RADS, GERS, probable 9/11-related PTSD, or depression on their Wave 4 survey or generalized anxiety disorder on their Wave 3 survey) to be included in the sample targeted for TRP III outreach.

-- In Year 09, TRP sent out over 2,400 applications. - In Year 09, TRP provided 2,942 Registry enrollees with their Wave 1 survey report as documentation of their presence near the WTC site on 9/11 for their WTCHP. - In Year 09, over 1600 Registry-branded WTCHP applications were received by the WTCHP.
+- ► In Year 09, TRP sent out over 2,400 applications. - ► In Year 09, TRP provided 2,942 Registry enrollees with their Wave 1 survey report as documentation of their presence near the WTC site on 9/11 for their WTCHP. - ➤ In Year 09, over 1600 Registry-branded WTCHP applications were received by the WTCHP.

-4c: Conduct targeted outreach to enrollees with specific conditions or unmet healthcare needs (e.g., poorly controlled asthma, current smokers, or those accepted to the WTCHP but never seen

-A smoking cessation intervention program is being planned.
-The sample will include ~1,800 NYC or New York State residents who reported being smokers on the Registry's Wave 4 survey.
+4c: Conduct targeted outreach to enrollees with specific conditions or unmet healtcare needs (e.g.,poorly controlled asthma, current smokers, or those accepted to the WTCHP but never seen ple will include ~1,800 NYC or New York State residents who reported being smokers on the Registry's Wave 4 survey.